|Nutrition Facts (per serving)|

-- Sprinkle powdered sugar on top of the cake while it's cooling for a sweet dusting.
+- Sprinkle confectioners' sugar on top of the cake while it's cooling for a sweet dusting.

 - Serve the sliced cake with fresh berries or a fruit sauce on the side.

 - Top your banana yogurt cake with a fruity glaze.
 A simple orange glaze recipe can be adapted for any flavor by simply changing the juice.
 Beyond citrus, try a berry glaze or one with tropical fruits such as mango, all of which would be amazing in summer.

 - Add a glaze that doesn't include fruit.
 A basic vanilla glaze is a great option, and a brown sugar caramel glaze can really ramp up the cake's deliciousness.